surprise-automation/minecraft/README.md

 Status: Builds & Runs

-Builds the spigot.mc jar for you and spins up a minecraft server with it.
+Pulls paper and runs it, essentially.

 ## Infos

 CentOS based container.
-Builds OpenJDK-16.0.2 from source, pulls down BuildTools and builds spigot.mc for you.
+Builds OpenJDK-16.0.2 from source, pulls down paper and runs it.

 No need for a start script; just used an endpoint to achieve the exact same thing.